Moon Nurseries

 Moon Nurseries is a wholesale horticultural nursery located in Chesapeake City, Maryland, USA.
 Moon grows different varieties of B&B (balled and burlapped) trees, shrubs, and container plants including grasses, roses and perennials.
 It began its operations in Yardley, Pennsylvania in 1971 under the ownership of Walt Flowers and began production at the current Chesapeake City, Maryland location under the leadership of John Pursell in 1989.
-Today, Moon Nurseries is an employee owned and operated company producing over 40,000 trees and 350,000 container plants a year from our Maryland nurseries.
+Today, Moon Nurseries is an employee owned and operated company producing over 40,000 trees and 350,000 container plants a year from their Maryland nurseries.

 Over 50,000 trees and 400,000 container plants of new and old plant varieties are being sold and grown every year.
 The nursery has 365 greenhouses, all of which are 450 feet long.
 The lining out stock or field stock is purchased from nurseries like J. Frank Schmidt & Son in Boring, Oregon, and other similar growers.

 Moon's stock is sold to wholesale customers only and not to mass merchandisers or chain stores.
 Moon Banks on Quality, Reputation.

 Moon Nurseries is the member of AMERICAN NURSERY & LANDSCAPE ASSOCIATION (ANLA) and Mark A. Brinsky of Moon is among the board of directors under Landscape Distribution Division of ANLA.